 Producing Consumer-Friendly Baskets

-Plants produced in hanging baskets and large pots have become very important for spring and summer production in many greenhouses.
-However, consumers and retailers have many challenges keeping containerized plants alive for any length of time.
-Problems often come down to keeping the plants watered and fertilized.
 Growers have come under pressure to improve the lasting quality of their containerized plants.
 In this six-part series, we will discuss a number of options for making baskets and large containers more consumer friendly.
 In part one, we will discuss media selection and available water-holding capacity and their effects in keeping plants alive through the summer.
 The key concept is that containers with high available water-holding capacity require less irrigation by the consumer, but require extra care to avoid overwatering during greenhouse production.
 Understanding Physical Properties A container root medium is like a sponge.
 A sponge is made up of holes (called pore spaces) and solids (the medium itself).
 If you soak the sponge in water and then allow it to drain, the larger holes (called macropores) will have drained and now be filled with air (air space).
 The smaller holes (called micropores) will have retained the water (water space). […]

 May 21, 2008